-- The show ended after three seasons, but had been renewed for a forth.
-CBS cancelled Gunsmoke but many TV affiliates protested this move and CBS changed its mind and put the show back on the air, but they had to make room on their schedule to do so and sacrificed Gilligan's Island.
+- The show ended after three seasons but had been renewed for a fourth.
+CBS canceled Gunsmoke but many TV affiliates protested this move and CBS changed its mind and put the show back on the air, but they had to make room on their schedule to do so and sacrificed Gilligan's Island.

-- When Russell Johnson (The Professor) was asked why there was never any romances between the single characters on the series, he explained that the show as written with children in mind.
+- When Russell Johnson (The Professor) was asked why there were never any romances between the single characters on the series, he explained that the show as written with children in mind.

-- Surviving Gilligan's Island is a 2001 a docudrama co-produced by Dawn Wells.
+- Surviving Gilligan's Island is a 2001 docudrama co-produced by Dawn Wells.

 Books About Gilligan's Island